thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 It provides the following:

-- ‘Challenges’ e.g. certain number of steps or family step competitions
+- ‘Challenges’ e.g. completing a certain number of steps or family step competitions
 - 'FitBit coach’: exercise videos involving cardio, yoga etc.
 - ‘Guided programs’: courses to encourage more exercise or a change of habits e.g. ‘Habits for restful sleep: a 2 week course’ and ‘Simple Beginner Running: 3 week course’